Perceptual Outer Dimensions

-Perceptual Outer Dimensions was the music project of Washington, D.C.-based composer Holmes Ives.
-Under the moniker Ives released two albums for Fifth Colvmn Records, 1994's The Journey to Planet POD and 1995's Euphonia.
+Perceptual Outer Dimensions was the music project of Washington, D.C.–based composer Holmes Ives.
+Under this moniker, Ives released two albums for Fifth Colvmn Records, 1994's The Journey to Planet POD and 1995's Euphonia.

 History

-Perceptual Outer Dimensions was founded in 1994 out of Virginia as a solo outlet for composer Holmes Ives.
+Perceptual Outer Dimensions was founded in 1994 out of Virginia as a solo outlet for Ives.
 He recorded the compositions "Hinge" and "Lurid Dance of the Erimite" and released them on the 1994 Fifth Colvmn Records compilation Frenzied Computer Resonance.
-Still opting to release with Fifth Colvmn, Ives debuted a full-length studio album titled The Journey to Planet POD for the label in 1995.
+Still opting to release with Fifth Colvmn, he debuted a full-length studio album titled The Journey to Planet POD for the label in 1995.
 Perceptual Outer Dimensions released its second studio album for Fifth Colvmn in 1995 titled Euphonia.
 The same year the track "De La Luna" was released for the Forced Cranial Removal compilation.
-Ives recorded the new composition "Surya" and it was released on Echo in 1996.
+He recorded the new composition "Surya" and it was released on Echo in 1996.
 Afterwards Holmes abandoned his Perceptual Outer Dimensions moniker and continued to release collaborative and "Holmes Ives presents" projects for his own label OVA Records.

-In 2003 Holmes Ives Remixed "Only Your Love" by Seroya and released on Deep Dish offshoot Shinichi, this remix was then featured on Deep Dish DJ Mix Global Underground 025: Toronto.
+In 2003, he remixed "Only Your Love" by Seroya and released on Deep Dish offshoot Shinichi, this remix was then featured on Deep Dish DJ Mix Global Underground 025: Toronto.